deanblackborough/gm-platformer/README.md

 - Download Game Maker
 - Download the Project
 - Open the Project in Game Maker and press play

+## Bugs & issues
+- If a moving jump through platform is moving in x and y there is a little player wobble when the platform moves in positive x and y

 ## Credits